ThirtySomething/MDO/README.md

     # Override the setup method
     def setup(self: object) -> bool:
-        # define the 'key' parameter
-        # in the group 'section
+        # in the group 'section'
+        # the 'key' parameter
-        # and the default value 'value
+        # and the default value 'value'
         self.addConfigParameter('section', 'key', 'value')
-        # Make the setting persistent
-        self.save()

 if __name__ == '__main__':
-    # instantiate the object with the file name for persistence.
+    # instantiate the object with the file name.
     myConfigObject: ThisIsMyConfig = ThisIsMyConfig('config.json')

     # Read the configuration settings from the 'config.json' file
+    # Up to now they don't exists, so only the defaults are available
     myConfigObject.load()

     # read the value from config